JHUAPL/PACMANs/matlabCESM2/README.md

 pycnocline depth (D), Ekman (Mek) and deepwater formation (Ms) mass fluxes in the Southern Ocean, AMOC (Atlantic Meridional Overturning Circulation) as a mass flux (Mn), and the freshwater fluxes for the northern and southern boxes (Fws, Fwn).
 The additional parameters needed to run the 4-box model,diffusivities and time constant of the model, are noted as a string global parameter; and the limits of the high-latitude boxes are noted as another.

+## Running

+First edit the configuration file with the corresponding input and output file names.
+In matlab, run config_reader.
+Then run cesm2to4boxCorrect.

 # Dependencies